HW 6

 Gapminder, again

-This question relies on an earlier assignment, where the gapminder dataframe is read in and transformed into gapminder23.
+The next two questions rely on work you did back on HW 4, where the gapminder dataframe is read in and transformed into gapminder_23.
 This dataframe can be re-created with the code below:

 gapminder_raw <- read_csv("data/gapminder.csv")